What Is Biotin?

 Protects Brain Function and Fights Cognitive Decline:

-B7 benefits the health of the nervous system because of its role in nerve signaling and neurotransmitter activity.
+B7 benefits the health of the nervous system because of its role in nerve signalling and neurotransmitter activity.
 B vitamins together influence memory function and defend against age-related cognitive impairment, such as neurodegenerative disorders like Alzheimer’s disease or dementia

 Helps Maintain a Healthy Cardiovascular System: